 Rihanna Regrets Ever Dating Drake As Lovechild Drama Explodes: She Hates Being ‘Dragged’ Into It

-As Drake fends off baby momma drama, we’re learning that his former flame Rihanna is seriously regretting dating the rapper now!
+As Drake weathers baby momma drama, we’re learning that his former flame Rihanna is seriously regretting dating the rapper now!
 Here’s all the EXCLUSIVE details!

 Now that Drake‘s, 31, alleged lovechild with Sophie Brussaux is back in the news, thanks to Pusha T calling him a “deadbeat dad” on his new diss track, we’re learning how his ex Rihanna, 30, is reacting to Wendy Williams pulling her into the drama!
 “Rihanna is not enjoying being dragged into Drake’s baby mamma mess, it’s annoying,” a source tells HollywoodLife.com EXCLUSIVELY.
 “Right now she’s regretting ever dating Drake, she really hates getting caught up in this kind of drama.
 One thing’s for sure, she’s incredibly glad she’s not having Drake’s baby.”